Trepan-Debuggers/remake/README.md

 Profiling and Visualization
 ----------------------------

-To profile and get a graph of targets encountered used the `--profile` option.
+To profile and get a graph of targets encountered use the `--profile` option.
 For example:

 ```console